mgd-fchs/compiler-construction/readme.txt

     char: ternary operator
     float: arithmetic operations (addop, mulop, relop), ternary operator, unary (addop only)
 - Test cases:
+    Since all other functionalities are tested within the main test class ("java/at/tugraz/ist/cc/TypeCheckerPublicTest.java"), the bonus test cases only pertain to the added syntax and coercion rules:

     - Syntax tests: "java/at/tugraz/ist/cc/LexicalAndSyntaxPublicTest.java"
         - testBonusFail01(): Check that incorrect syntax for float is rejected
         - testBonusFail02(): Check that incorrect syntax for char is rejected